Using the editor

 This is your code editor.
 Using Python, you can customize your form's code extensively to produce the functionality you want.
 Based on the components you chose in the UI builder, their layout and their individual property values and settings, the builder will automatically generate a base code structure that outlines your form.
 You can use this and build on it as you like by manipulating the existing code or using any of your custom variables.

-Above the code editor, you have two buttons that you can use: Regenerate and Run.
+Above the code editor, you have the option to add new File tabs to build your code with.
+As well as that, you have two buttons that you can use: Regenerate and Run.

 Run